stakater/stakater-docs/docs/content/sre/multi-tenant-operator/integration-config.md

 ::: warning Note:

-If you do not configure roles in any way, then the default Openshift roles of `owner`, `edit`, and `view` will apply to tenant members.
+If you do not configure roles in any way, then the default OpenShift roles of `owner`, `edit`, and `view` will apply to tenant members.
 Their details can be found [here](./tenant-roles.html5r)

 ```yaml
 tenantRoles: